Skip to Content

 • 2 T-shirts.
 For warm, sunny days or layering.

 • Merino base layers.
-A merino top and bottom for chilly days or for hiking.
-Lightweight merino is perfect for layering.
+A Merino top and bottom for chilly days or for hiking.
+Lightweight Merino is perfect for layering.

 • 1-2 scarves.
 The easy (and warm) way to dress up any outfit.